X11Libre/pkgbuilds-arch-based/README.md

 Arch Derivative PKGBUILDS for Xlibre
 ====================================

-This repository provides PKBUILD files for building Xlibre packages on Arch Linux derivative distributions and Arch Linux itself.
+This repository provides PKBUILD files for building Xlibre packages on Arch Linux derivative distributions and Arch Linux itself.\
-The procedure to do this is documented here and meant for package users and maintainters.
+The procedure to do this is documented here and meant for package users and maintainters.\
+Artix Linux users should not use this procedure but use the packages provided by their distribution.

 Important notices
 -----------------

 * Do not use this procedure on a daily driver system and make sure to able to restore from backup or snapshot.
+* In the Xorg repository the 'TearFree' option was been enabled by default quite some time ago, but this code was never released.\
+Xlibre did release the code, so it does have the 'TearFree' option enabled by default.
 * The scope of the Xlibre project is only to replace the xorg-server and xf86 driver packages, not other xorg packages like eg. xorg-xwayland.